 The changes within the state teaching license require all education majors to receive a grade of a "C-" or better in this course in order to meet Illinois teaching license requirements.
 With the university +/- grading system, receiving a "D+" or below will require you to retake this course or find a substitute course to meet School of Agriculture graduation requirements.
-Assignments:

-Sequential Teaching Unit (100 pts): All the necessary lessons to teach a Unit of a particular topic (e.g. animal reproduction, soil fertility, plant reproduction, power tools, safety, etc.).
+In case we revert back to remote learning: My expectations are that they continue to meet remotely at the scheduled time and days of this course.
+I expect you to login at the designated time and days with your video on and are dressed appropriately, like you would, if you were attending class.
+If you are presenting that day, dress in a professional manner (polo and dress pants, no jeans) Assignments: (all assignments will be uploaded to your shared drive) Sequential Teaching Unit (100 pts): All the necessary lessons to teach a Unit of a particular topic (e.g. animal reproduction, soil fertility, plant reproduction, power tools, safety, etc.).
 A minimum of 5 lessons are be included in the Unit.
-Micro-Teachings Lesson Plans (50 pts. each): 5 lessons plans (minimum 3 pages) will be developed and presented throughout the duration of the course.
+Micro-Teachings Lesson Plans (50 pts. each): 5 lesson plans (maximum 4 pages) will be developed and presented throughout the duration of the course.
 Professional Dress Required During Presentation!
 Reflection Papers (50 pts each): 5 reflection papers (minimum 2 pages) will be submitted a week after each micro-teaching relating to the 13 Principles of Teaching & Learning.
 Students will review each taped micro-teaching to construct paper.
 Lesson Plan Presentation (60 pts each): Each time that your present a lesson plan you will be evaluated on the effectiveness of the lesson.
 I will use a standardized format!
 Midterm (100 pts): This evaluation will assess all topics covered to this point.
 Essay!
 Final (100 pts): This evaluation will assess all topics covered in the course as a whole.
 It is a comprehensive evaluation in an essay form.
-Taskstream Submissions (240 pts): 8 submissions @ 30 pts a piece.
-10 pts on-time, 20pts graded Program Handbook (100 pts): This document is a portfolio of the assignments completed in this course.
-This handbook will include the following items: personal teaching philosophy, program philosophy, grading scale, teaching calendars, summer calendars, 2 year course outline, lesson plans, classroom rules, and other pertinent information regarding your program.
+Taskstream Submissions (240 pts): 8 submissions @ 30 pts total.
+10 pts on-time, 20 pts graded Program Handbook (100 pts): This document is a portfolio of the assignments completed in this course.
+This handbook will include the following items: personal teaching philosophy, program philosophy, grading scale, teaching calendars, summer calendars, 2-year course outline, lesson plans, classroom rules, and other pertinent information regarding your program.
 Personal & Program Philosophies (30 pts): A written documentation of your beliefs and values towards the teaching profession and towards your program.
-SAE Problem (100 pts): You will create a sample SAE record book with 5 entries (receipts or expenses) per month for 12 months utilizing AET.
-You will have at least 7 activities per month for 12 months in the experience pages.
-This will contain all of the monthly and annual forms.
-You will receive an individual grade for this exercise.
-Sequential Teaching Unit (100 pts) 100 Taskstream (240 pts) 240 Micro-Teachings Lesson Plans (5 @ 50 pts. each) 250 Reflection Papers (5 @ 50 pts each) 250 Lesson Plan Presentation (3 @ 60 pts each) 180 Midterm (100 pts) 100 Final (100 pts) 100 Program Handbook (100 pts) 100 SAE Problem using AET (100 pts) 100 Personal & Program Philosophies (30 pts) 30 Total Points 1450 Course Outline August 20: Course overview & Course Requirements Assign: Think about what your classroom and program will be like!
+SAE Problem (30 pts): We will create an Agricultural Education SAE recordbook using AET.
+Sequential Teaching Unit (100 pts) 100 Taskstream (240 pts) 240 Micro-Teachings Lesson Plans (5 @ 50 pts. each) 250 Reflection Papers (5 @ 50 pts each) 250 Lesson Plan Presentation (5 @ 60 pts each) 300 Midterm (100 pts) 100 Final (100 pts) 100 Program Handbook (100 pts) 100 SAE Problem using AET (30 pts) 30 Personal & Program Philosophies (30 pts) 30 Total Points 1500 Course Outline August 20: Course overview & Course Requirements Assign: Think about what your classroom and program will be like!
 Due: